iotinga/openivi-html5/README.md

 The interface is optimized for a 800x480 display, but can be easily adapted to different resolution acting on `mainwindow.ui` and HTML/CSS part.

+# Ofono

+When developing on local machine you may see that Ofono is not fetching modems correctly.
+That could be caused by configuration of the ofono dbus service: you need to check the `/etc/dbus-1/system-d/ofono.conf` file and see what policy is being used.
+If the policy allows operations for `root` user only you can modify that to match your user or group.

 ## Contributing

 ### Style